Account linking refers to the process of associating a certificate on a user’s PIV credential with their domain account.

 Collaborate with us!

 We're working with a small number of agencies to pilot a simple PowerShell script to help with some of the functional requirements above.
-Contact us at firstname.lastname@example.org if you'd like more information or if you'd like to collaborate with us.
+Check out the script in our public scripts repository or contact ICAM at GSA.Gov for more information.

 2. Enable User Name Hints